KOZN: History

 KOZN originated as the AM expanded band "twin" of an existing station on the standard AM dial.
 On March 17, 1997 the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
 KOIL (now KZOT) in Bellevue was authorized to move from 1180 to 1620 kHz.
 An application to construct the expanded band station, also located in Bellevue, was filed by Mitchell Broadcasting on June 16, 1997, which was assigned the call letters KAZP on January 9, 1998.
 This station on 1620 AM began broadcasting September 1999, and its call letters were changed to KOZN on October 3, 2001.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and broadcasting on both 1180 and 1620 kHz has remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

 The original morning team of John Desjardins and Mike Steele, aka "Louie & The Animal" was called The Cage.
 It was replaced by the Bruno-Golic Morning Show when the station debuted the ESPN Radio full-time lineup.
 Unsportsmanlike Conduct began with Kevin Kugler and Bob Bruce in 2000, and has been on the air continually since.
 As of February 1, 2011, 1620 The Zone discontinued its affiliation with ESPN Radio, switching to Fox Sports Radio.
 ESPN programming is now heard nights and weekends on KXSP 590 AM in Omaha.

+From 2012 to 2025, the station operated a sister outlet, KZOT, which primarily carried the Infinity Sports Network lineup, as well as Creighton Bluejays baseball, women's basketball, and women's volleyball, and Omaha Storm Chasers baseball.In 2026, KZOT flipped to a Yacht Rock format.